 No Place Like Home

 No Place Like Home is a collaborative work by Broken Home Collective (Alison Lowry from Northern Ireland, Olga Turetska from Ukraine, Linda Norris from Wales, Maria Scarognina and Silvia Levenson, from Italy.
-The work investigates the home as a place of fear and will be
+The work interrogates the notion of ‘home’ as a safe space for women and children and illuminates the fact that many women and children live in fear in their own homes, whether due to gender based violence or war, and was displayed at the International Festival of Glass in Stourbridge, UK, in August/September 2024.

-that, on average, a woman or girl is killed by someone in her own family every 11 minutes (United Nations Office on Drugs and Crime report 2021).
+Some 47,000 women and girls worldwide were killed by their intimate partners or other family members in 2020.
+This means that, on average, a woman or girl is killed by someone in her own family every 11 minutes (United Nations Office on Drugs and Crime report 2021).
 An estimated 160,000 children in England are currently living in households where domestic abuse is taking place (Women’s Aid, 2024) .
 Using art to draw attention to this issue is the aim of the Broken Home Collective.
 We come from all over Europe and the epidemic of violence against women is the same everywhere.

 All workshop photos by Paolo Sacchi